MattiasSimson/betting-leaderboard-simplified/README.md

 # Important

 This is a home assignment for CoolBet internship.
 The original assingment is explained below.
 Check out the additional Readme files in `/client`  and `/server`  for further clarification.
-This is the 'ADVANCED' version of the assignment.
-For a simple, straight-forward solution, check out: Github link here
+This is the 'SIMPLE' version of the assignment.
+For a slightly more advanced version, check out: [Betting Leaderboard Advanced](https://github.com/MattiasSimson/betting-leaderboard-advanced)

 Also, a video demonstration here:

 # Home Assignment - Betting Leaderboard